|Gulf Coast Shrimp dusted with a light coating of seasoned flour & deep fried to crunchy perfection.|

 Fry in small batches (to avoid overloading the fryer and cooling down the oil too much), for about 3 to 4 minutes per batch, or until golden brown.
 Shake fryer basket and turn out onto a platter covered with paper towels.
 Sprinkle with just a bit of additional salt and continue frying the remaining shrimp in batches until all are done.

-Cook's Note: I use White Lily self-rising flour.
+Cook's Notes: I use White Lily self-rising flour.
 Self rising flour contains baking powder, which contains cornstarch and gives a more crisp and crunchy result than plain all purpose flour will.
+For a little more zing, whisk in 2 teaspoons of hot sauce and 2 teaspoons of creole mustard with the milk.
+May also use buttermilk for a thicker crust.

 Requires Adobe Reader - download it free!©Deep South Dish